Du'a Nudba

-Du'a Nudba (دُعَاء ٱلنُّدْبَة) is one of the major Shia supplications about Imam Al-Mahdi and his occultation.
-Nudba means to cry and Shias read the supplication to ask for help during the occultation.
+Du'a Nudba (دُعَاء ٱلنُّدْبَة) is one of the major Shia supplications about Imam Al-Mahdi and his reappearance.
+Nudba means to cry and Shias read the supplication to ask for help and early reappearance of Imam Al-Mahdi.
 The supplication is recited during Eid al-Fitr, Eid al-Adha, Eid al-Ghadeer, and every Friday morning.
 Mazar al-Kabir, Mazar al-Ghadim, and Mesbaho al-Zaer were narrated the supplication.
-These books were written with authentic narrators such as Sayyed Ibn Tawus.
+Proponents say these books were written with authentic narrators such as Sayyed Ibn Tawus.
 Muhammad Baqir Majlisi wrote this prayer in Zaad-ul-Maad from Imam Ja'far al-Sadiq.
 Also, Albazofari, a person who lived in minor occultation, narrated from The Four Deputies of Imam Mahdi that Imam Mahdi said to read the prayer.
+However there is a significant school of thought that claims inauthenticity of the Dua.